laminas-api-tools/api-tools-skeleton/README.md

 ### NOTE ABOUT USING APACHE

 Apache forbids the character sequences `%2F` and `%5C` in URI paths.
-However, the Apigility Admin API uses these characters for a number of service endpoints.
+However, the Laminas API Tools Admin API uses these characters for a number of service endpoints.
 As such, if you wish to use the Admin UI and/or Admin API with Apache, you will need to configure your Apache vhost/project to allow encoded slashes: